 Mr. Nash Johnson II is a swine, poultry, timber, row crop, cattle and hay farmer.
 His principal occupation and employment for the past five years was self-employed farming.
-Mr. Johnson serves as a trustee of Sampson Community College (educational institution).
-He also serves as an advisory committee member for the Clinton-Sampson Airport Authority (aviation).
+Mr. Johnson serves as an advisory committee member for the Clinton-Sampson Airport Authority (aviation).